aeonSolutions/aeonlabs-open-software-catalogue/README.md

  ### [ADS1252 24bit ESP32/Arduino Library](https://github.com/aeonSolutions/AeonLabs-ADS1252-24bit-ESP32-Arduino-Library) <sup>(2023)</sup>
 **current project Total: > 4 work.h**

-On this repository you will find an ESP32/Arduino Library to do 24bit data measurements suing the ADS1252u IC.
+On this repository, you will find an ESP32/Arduino Library to do 24-bit data measurements using the ADS1252u IC.

 <br>